 We are offering two options for authors or contributors to make individual book chapters available open access.
 Whilst there are many different definitions of open access, these options correspond to what is normally referred to as ‘gold’ or ‘green’ open access.

 The two options for OA book chapters are as follows:

 Gold open access means that the final published version of the author’s chapter is permanently and freely available online for anyone, anywhere, to read.
-There are usually no restrictions on how people can reuse the work (and they must credit the original author(s) if they do so).

 Chapters from all research-level books that fit our standard publishing model for specialist scholarly works are eligible for gold open access.
 Research-level books can be single- or co-authored books and edited collections.